james-white-clt/nba-stats-visualization/README.md

 # NBA Stats Visualization

 This web application provides interactive visualizations of NBA player statistics for the 2022-23 regular season.
 It allows users to compare player performance based on various statistics and filter data by teams.
+Data was pulled from https://www.basketball-reference.com/

 ## Features